-Introducing the new right or left handed grip options for either the 12″ or 16″ Jacks!
+Introducing the new Wave Grip option, available in left or right handed versions, for either the 12″ or 16″ Jacks!

 My jack planes are available in 12″ or 16″ lengths.
 The 12″ version is a great all purpose plane as it can function as a larger smoother or as Jack for heavier material removal.
 The 16″ version is really geared towards being more of a work horse; taking heavier shavings and cleaning up after a heavily cambored jointer or scrub plane.
 It can also be used as a jointer for shorter work.

 The iron is a high carbon O1 blade from Hock Tools, available in 1 1/2″, 1 3/4″, or 2″ wide.
 Ron makes some of the finest plane irons available today.
 The plane is available with a bed angle of 45° or 50°.